jlevy/og-equity-compensation/README.md

 ### Why this Guide?

-We have created this Guide to help everyone get a fair shake, understand their decisions, and save time and effort.
+The authors of this Guide created it to help everyone get a fair shake, understand their decisions, and save time and effort.
-Although it is far from perfect and [still improving](#please-help), a significant number of experts, editors, and authors have worked to assemble and review it.
+Although it is far from perfect and still improving, we believe it is the most detailed overview of the subject available.
+A significant number of experts, editors, and authors have worked to assemble and review it.

-We believe you shouldn’t need a law degree or MBA to understand how you are paid.
+You shouldn’t need a law degree or MBA to understand how you are paid.
-You shouldn’t have to know a lawyer or tax professional to orient yourself on the subject.
+You shouldn’t have to blindly trust a lawyer or tax professional.
 And you shouldn’t have to fail before you succeed.

 While [a lot of information](#further-reading) on this topic is just a Google search away, the best resources are scattered about.
 Many blogs and articles focus only on a narrow topic, are getting older, or are on sites filled with ads or marketing copy.
-In contrast, this Guide is written to be:

-- **Reliable**: We do not promote any investor, company, or product.
-- **Clear**: We keep things brief and precise, but don’t oversimplify.
-- **Practical**: We include concrete details, advice, and pitfalls.
-- **Thoughtful**: We try to give context around the dry topics.
-  Some issues are also controversial or just confusing, and we work to cover points of view from multiple experts when they differ.
+In contrast, the goals of this guide are to be **reliable** (written and reviewed by credible experts, and not written to promote any company or product), **practical** (including concrete details, advice, and pitfalls), **clear** (brief and precise), and **thoughtful** (giving context and multiple expert points of view, including on controversial topics).

-- **Living**: We will keep updating this material, and [welcome your contributions](#please-help)!
+Also, this Guide is **living**: We continue to update this material, and [welcome your contributions](#please-help)!
 This work benefits from your suggested improvements, requests for clarification or further information, and any and all questions.

-An early edition of this Guide has received significant discussion and feedback [on Hacker News](https://news.ycombinator.com/item?id=10880726) and [on GitHub](https://github.com/jlevy/og-equity-compensation).
+The Holloway edition of this Guide is based on an earlier edition that received significant discussion and feedback
+[on Hacker News](https://news.ycombinator.com/item?id=10880726) and [on GitHub](https://github.com/jlevy/og-equity-compensation).
 We thank [everyone who has helped](#credits) write, review, edit, and improve it.